-12.13.
-Financial Services Compensation Scheme
+Financial Services Compensation Scheme 12.13.

 The ACD is covered by the Financial Services Compensation Scheme.
-Shareholders may be entitled to compensation from the scheme if the ACD cannot meet its obligations.
+Shareholders information is available from:

 This depends on the type of business and the circumstances of the claim.
 Most types of investment businesses are covered for 100% of investments up to £85,000.
-Further information is available from:
+Further